goldinvo/goldinvo.github.io/src/content/cooking/sauces-condiments/hollandaise.md

     - 1 for 1-2 servings
 - Lemon juice
 - Butter, melted and optionally clarified
-    - The amount can vary by a lot, but I typically do around 3-4 tbsp per yolk
+    - The amount can vary by a lot, but I typically do around 3-4 tbsp per yolk.
 - Cayenne or paprika

 Whisk egg yolks and lemon juice in a double boiler until beginning to thicken.
 Gradually